Coder-Python/Recommender_systems/README.md

 ## Results observations :

-As we can see, the recommendations are related to the theme of artificial intelligence and robots, which is similar to the input movie "AI Artificial Intelligence 2001."
+As we can see, the recommendations are related to the theme of artificial intelligence and robots, which is similar to the input movie "A.I.
+Artificial Intelligence".
 The algorithm that generated the recommendations analyze the movie plot to come up with similar movies that users might enjoy.

 The first recommendation, "ABE," is a short film that explores the emotional side of robots and their relationship with humans.
-It shares a similar theme with "AI Artificial Intelligence 2001" as both movies depict the relationship between humans and artificial beings.
+It shares a similar theme with "A.I.
+Artificial Intelligence" as both movies depict the relationship between humans and artificial beings.

 The second recommendation, "Ex Machina," is a sci-fi movie that explores the concept of consciousness and artificial intelligence.
 Which is also very similar.